 For details, see

 semPower allows for performing compromise, a priori, and post hoc power analyses for structural equation models.
-The R-package is available from CRAN, its source from github.
-A subset of the analyses are provided as a Shiny app online at https://sempower.shinyapps.io/sempower/
+The R-package is available from CRAN, the latest version from github.
+A subset of the analyses are provided as a Shiny app online at https://moshagen.shinyapps.io/sempower/

-For more details see the manual.
+For more details see the github page and the manual.
 For a in-depth tutorial, see: